 Line Stopping Restores Safe Operation to Hospital's Sewer System

-Disruption of water and wastewater services can be inconvenient.
+Disruption of water and wastewater services can be inconvenient, but sometimes, a main system shutdown can have serious consequences Disruption of water and wastewater services can be inconvenient.
 But sometimes, a main system shutdown can have serious consequences.
 In hospitals, for example, 24-hour water service is crucial to maintain human health and safety.
 Therefore, general maintenance and repair on water and wastewater—and even gas distribution systems—must be done without disrupting safe access to water.

 In February 2003, a Petoskey, Mich., hospital faced a serious challenge to public health and safety when construction workers on a nearby project site accidentally breached the hospital’s 8-in. gravity sewer with an auger, filling it with concrete, rendering the sewer useless.
 Engineers and contractors tried to remove the hardened grout by jetting and rodding it out of the system.
 However, the 8-in. gate valve was completely filled, restricting the flow of septic waste.